weynandk/info_threefold/src/whitepapers/technology_overview/technology_overview.md

 Read more about the 3Bot in [our autonomous white paper](autonomous_layer.md).

+## **Jumpscale X**
-## Jumpscale X: The automation platform which makes the 3Bot possible

-Jumpscale is an automation framework written in Python.
+**Jumpscale X**: The automation platform which makes the 3Bot possible Jumpscale is an automation framework written in Python .
 It has been developed for more than a decade and originates from an automation product which was acquired by SUN Microsystems from Q-Layer, which was one of our previous companies.
 Our newest release is version 10, called JSX.

 Jumpscale is the foundation for the autonomous layer.
 To get to autonomous operations, IT experts have to model IT architectures.
 These models have to describe all the components involved in creating the architecture (e.g. a container running a webserver, a container running a database server, and then all the required network paths between these two containers and the rest of the world).
 Once this description is complete and tested, it can be given to the autonomous layer which launches, monitors, and operates the architecture.
 Hence, autonomous IT.

+## **BCDB**
-## BCDB = A Beyond Blockchain Database
+**BCDB** = A Beyond Blockchain Database
 This is a highly-capable database (scalable, secure, etc.) incorporating all the features of modern blockchain technology.

 The blockchain database (BCDB) is a super-efficient database that uses blockchain technology to securely store and retrieve data.
 Blockchain principles like "always append" and “store data in an immutable manner” are key aspects of this database technology.